-Below is a list of all the arguments against veganism, and their respective replies.
-Feel free to directly copy and paste these replies to anti-vegan arguments when debating with non-vegans.
+Below is a list of the most common arguments against veganism, along with a reply.
+Feel free to directly copy and paste these replies when debating, but I’d really appreciate it if you linked this page at the end.
 If you find a factual or logical error in one of my replies, or if you can’t find the argument you’re looking for, please contact me so I can update this list.

 Table of contents